-Director/Screenplay – Jeffrey Lando, Producers – Jeffrey Green, Phillip Roth & Kirk Shaw, Photography – Alexander Krumov, Music – Christopher Nickel, Visual Effects Supervisor – Aleksandar Yochkolovski, Visual Effects – Bufo, Ltd., Special Effects Supervisor – Georgi Kraev, Production Design – Kess Bonnet.
-Production Company – Bufo, Ltd/Odyssey Media Inc./Reel World Management
+Director/Screenplay – Jeffery Lando, Producers – Jeffrey Green, Phillip Roth & Kirk Shaw, Photography – Alexander Krumov, Music – Christopher Nickel, Visual Effects Supervisor – Aleksandar Yochkolovski, Visual Effects – Bufo, Ltd., Special Effects Supervisor – Georgi Kraev, Production Design – Kess Bonnet.
+Production Company – Bufo, Ltd/Odyssey Media Inc./Reel World Management.

 David Chokachi (Steve “Sunny” Simpson), Ruth Kearney (Angel), Don Michael Paul (Major Nicholas Shaw), Preston James Hillier (Dr Daniel Berg), Steve Hartley (Jack Tanner), Atanas Srebrev (Agent James Bo), Harry Anichkin (Louie)

-These Syfy Channel disaster movies have become routinely commonplace and filled with cheap digital effects, stock plots and faux pieces of drama.
+These Syfy Channel disaster movies have become routinely commonplace.
+They are filled with cheap digital effects, stock plots and faux pieces of drama.
 Jet Stream is oddly more likeable than most of its ilk, even if at the end of the day it still remains a formula disaster movie.
 You have to commend the script for having an undeniable sense of humour.
 David Chokachi rushes to the aid of a downed soldier and prepares to perform CPR with lines like “I got this.
 I saw it on Baywatch (1989-2001).”
-You can hardly dislike a throwaway film like this that comes with a tv cameraman (Harry Anichkin) comparing his work to that of Vilmos Zsigmond.
+You can hardly dislike a throwaway film like this that comes with a tv cameraman (Harry Anichkin) comparing his work to that of (Academy Aaward-winning cinematographer) Vilmos Zsigmond.